 This is the BEST meatloaf recipe you’ll find.
 It is my mother's delicious recipe with an added touch of delicious sauce, for good measure.
 Add this meatloaf to your dinner rotation!

 I'm still in full-blown comfort food mode over here.
 The pile of snow outside my house continues to grow.
 I can barely see the road when I look out the window.
 Spring seems like a million years away.
 So I continue to find solace in food.
-Chicken pot pie, breakfast casserole, chili and now delicious meatloaf.
+Chicken Pot Pie, Breakfast Casserole, Chili and now delicious Meatloaf.
 The BEST meatloaf!
 I dug up my mother's handwritten meatloaf recipe from my archives and used it as my guide.
-She always made the yummiest meatloaf.
 I don't remember ever eating meatloaf as good as hers.
-I tweaked her recipe just a teeny bit, added a sauce and just like that the Best Ever Meatloaf was born.
+I tweaked her recipe just a teeny bit, added a sauce and just like that this delicious recipe was born.
 If you have qualms about meatloaf at all, the name or the taste, I ask that you set them aside.
 This recipe will not disappoint!

-Note: This recipe really does work best with a leaner meat such as turkey, venison or a super lean beef.
+This recipe turns out best with a leaner meat such as turkey, venison or a super lean beef (like 90/10).
 The fattier the meat, the more likely you will encounter grease issues.
 The lean meat will not take away from the flavor AT ALL.
 Promise.